Deadly California wildfires force 157,000 from their homes

 People surveyed the damage and struggled to cope with what they had lost.
 Entire neighborhoods were leveled and the business district was destroyed by a blaze that threatened to explode again with the same fury that largely incinerated the foothill town.

-Butte County Sheriff Kory Honea said Saturday 14 additional bodies were found, bringing the death toll from the blaze to 23.
-He said an additional search and rescue team was being brought in to search for remains.
+Butte County Sheriff Kory Honea said Saturday 14 additional bodies were found, bringing the death toll to 23.
+The victims have not been identified.
+Two people were found dead in a wildfire in Southern California, bringing the total number of fatalities for the state to 25.

+The fire became California's third deadliest since record-keeping began, with the death toll surpassing that from a blaze last year that ravaged the city of Santa Rosa.

+An additional search and recovery team on top of the four already on the ground was being brought in to search for remains, Honea said.
+An anthropology team from California State University, Chico was helping with that effort, he said.

 The flames burned down more than 6,700 buildings, almost all of them homes, making it California's most destructive wildfire since record-keeping began.
 There were 35 people still missing.